Jordan Pepper

 Jordan Lee Pepper (born 31 July 1996) is a South African racing driver, currently competing in the Blancpain GT Series Endurance Cup.
 He is the son of former South African Touring Car driver Iain Pepper and younger brother of W Series driver Tasmin Pepper.

-He was the winner of the 2020 Bathurst 12 Hour for Bentley with Jules Gounon and Maxime Soulet.
+Pepper was the winner of the 2020 Bathurst 12 Hour for Bentley with Jules Gounon and Maxime Soulet.
 In 2023, he became a Lamborghini factory driver.
 Together with Mirko Bortolotti and Luca Engstler, Pepper won the 2025 24 Hours of Spa.